raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 Some reactive UI libraries such as Outwatch give you a way to bind the lifecycle of subscriptions to the lifecycle of corresponding UI components, and that automatically kills the subscription (removes the observer) when the UI component it relates to is destroyed.
 However, the underlying streaming libraries that such UI libraries use have no concept of such binding, and so in those libraries you can manually call `stream.addObserver` and create a subscription that will not cease to exist together with the UI component that it conceptually relates to.

 What makes Airstream special is that it has a concept of ownership.
 When creating a leaky resource, e.g. when calling `addObserver`, you _have to_ also provide a reference to the Owner who will eventually kill the subscription.
 For example, that owner could be a UI component to which the subscription relates, and it could automatically kill all subscriptions that it owns when it is destroyed, allowing the now-irrelevant observables to be stopped and garbage collected.
+This is how [Laminar](https://github.com/raquo/Laminar)'s `ReactiveElement` works.
 For more details, see the [Ownership](#ownership) section.